awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 First, launch an instance from an AMI that's similar to the AMI that you'd like to create\.
 You can connect to your instance and customize it\.
 When the instance is set up the way you want it, ensure data integrity by stopping the instance before you create an AMI and then create the image\.
 We automatically register the AMI for you\.

 During the AMI\-creation process, Amazon EC2 creates snapshots of your instance's root volume and any other EBS volumes attached to your instance\.
 You're charged for the snapshots until you deregister the AMI and delete the snapshots\.
-For more information, see [Deregister your Windows AMI](deregister-ami.md)\.
+For more information, see [Deregister your AMI](deregister-ami.md)\.
 If any volumes attached to the instance are encrypted, the new AMI only launches successfully on instance types that support Amazon EBS encryption\.
 For more information, see [Amazon EBS encryption](EBSEncryption.md)\.

 Depending on the size of the volumes, it can take several minutes for the AMI\-creation process to complete \(sometimes up to 24 hours\)\.
 You may find it more efficient to create snapshots of your volumes prior to creating your AMI\.
 This way, only small, incremental snapshots need to be created when the AMI is created, and the process completes more quickly \(the total time for snapshot creation remains the same\)\.
 For more information, see [Create Amazon EBS snapshots](ebs-creating-snapshot.md)\.

 After the process completes, you have a new AMI and snapshot created from the root volume of the instance\.
 When you launch an instance using the new AMI, we create a new EBS volume for its root volume using the snapshot\.

+**Note**
+A Windows AMI must be created from an Amazon EC2 instance\.
+Creation of a Windows AMI from an EBS snapshot is currently not supported as it might cause issues with billing, performance, and general operation\.

 If you add instance store volumes or Amazon Elastic Block Store \(Amazon EBS\) volumes to your instance in addition to the root device volume, the block device mapping for the new AMI contains information for these volumes, and the block device mappings for instances that you launch from the new AMI automatically contain information for these volumes\.
 The instance store volumes specified in the block device mapping for the new instance are new and don't contain any data from the instance store volumes of the instance you used to create the AMI\.
 The data on EBS volumes persists\.
 For more information, see [Block device mappings](block-device-mapping-concepts.md)\.